viet34tqc/job-board/README.md

 ### 1. **Candidate**

-- Register and log in (jwt authentication).
+- Register and log in.
 - Search for jobs by skills.
 - View job postings.
 - Submit CVs to job postings.